xma711/notebook/software_engineering/docker/README.md

 by default docker daemon adds a network adapter docker0, usually uses 172.17.0.1.
 All containers are by default connected to this network in incremental ip address.

-However, we can always create a new network adaptor and connect a new container to the new network.
+However, we can always create a new network adopter and connect a new container to the new network.

 The official reference: https://docs.docker.com/engine/userguide/networking/